 Putting them next to each other, you’ll note that the new one is a tag larger physically, making it slightly less compact.

-But the extra bulk is totally worth it.
+But the extra bulk is worth it.
 The drive is still super-compact anyway, and light, too, weighing in at a mere 3 ounces.

 Hardware specification: SanDisk Extreme 2020 vs. 2018